Quonauts/TestGame/proposals.md

 ## #4

-This is my fourth proposal
+This is my fourth proposal (now edited!)